5 Things You Didn't Know About Calories… But Should

 1. Calories do not determine health

-Let’s just put it this way, you can get 150 calories from a handful of almonds, or you can get 150 calories from a chocolate chip cookie.
-The almonds provide you with cholesterol-lowering healthy fats, antioxidant-rich vitamin E, and gut-friendly fiber, while the cookie provides loads of added sugars and saturated fats, two culprits of chronic disease.
+Let’s just put it this way.
+You can get 150 calories from a handful of almonds, or you can get 150 calories from a chocolate chip cookie.
+The almonds provide you with cholesterol-lowering healthy fats, antioxidant-rich vitamin E, and gut-friendly fiber.
+The cookie provides loads of added sugars and saturated fats, two culprits of chronic disease.

-If you’re only looking at calories, you can eat 2,000 calories in a day from hot dogs, chips, and candy bars, or you can eat the same amount of calories from whole grains, legumes, fruits and vegetables.
+If you’re only looking at calories, you can eat 2,000 calories per day from hot dogs, chips, and candy bars.
+Or you can eat the same amount of calories from whole grains, legumes, fruits and vegetables.
 Calories are not determinants of health.
 Instead, the source and quality of your calories is what differentiates someone in good health from someone popping pills for high cholesterol.

-At the same time, you’ll find “low-cal”, “light” or “lite” all over food products, and that’s usually when you turn the package and read: artificial flavors, alternative sugars, food dyes, flavor enhancers and some other unpronounceable ingredients.
+At the same time, you’ll find “low-cal”, “light” or “lite” all over food products.
+Then you turn over the package and read: artificial flavors, alternative sugars, food dyes, flavor enhancers and some other unpronounceable ingredients.
 While this food may be providing zero calories, it is also providing zero nutrients.
 Trust me, you’re better off eating a 90-calorie spoonful of peanut butter.

 2. Not all calories are created equal

-What’s more, essential nutrients such as carbohydrates, proteins and fats perform unique functions in our body, so calories coming from these macronutrients cannot be simply interchanged.
+What’s more, essential nutrients such as carbohydrates, proteins and fats perform unique functions in our body.
+That means that calories coming from these macronutrients cannot be simply interchanged.
 We must get the right amount of each in order for bodily functions to take place, and you know, keep us alive.
-So consuming enough calories from proteins, healthy fats and non-refined carbohydrates is essential to maintain muscle integrity, immune function, strong bones… you get the drill.
-Where you choose to get your calories from has a huge impact on how efficiently your body functions.
+So consuming enough calories from proteins, healthy fats and non-refined carbohydrates is essential to maintaining a healthy immune function, strong bones, muscle integrity, etc. Where you choose to get your calories from has a huge impact on how efficiently your body functions.

 Photo Sarah Pflug